contagon/handbook/handbook/25-temple-and-family-history-work.md

 * The stake Relief Society presidency.
 * High councilors assigned to work with elders quorums.

-These leaders instruct and support elders quorum and Relief Society presidencies in their responsibilities for temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
+These leaders instruct and support elders quorum and Relief Society presidencies in their responsibilities for temple and family history efforts (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
 Instruction could take place in a group setting or individually.
 Ward temple and family history leaders may be invited to receive this instruction.

 For more about this committee’s meetings, see [29.3.8](29-meetings-in-the-church.md#2938-ao-stake-adult-leadership-committee-meeting).

 ### 25.3.3 High Councilors

-The stake presidency may assign high councilors to instruct and support the following people in their responsibilities for temple and family history work:
+The stake presidency may assign high councilors to instruct and support the following people in their efforts to unite families for eternity through temple and family history work:

 * Elders quorum presidencies
 * Ward temple and family history leaders